 *edited to add* I had a few questions so I’ll add them onto this post for future reference.

--I also did have to thin my paint.
+-I used this wagner paint sprayer.
+I also did have to thin my paint.
 Follow the directions and do the paint test.
 Also in b/w each coat clean out with water and clean with thumbtack or needle so it doesn’t glob.
-Also in between each coat I put a new sheet of plastic down to keep my cabinets dust free.
+Also in between each coat I put a new sheet of plastic down to keep my cabinets dust and paint free.

 Recent Kitchen Posts: